StarStrider23/sql_games_project/README.md

 The dataset used in the project is taken from https://www.kaggle.com/datasets/gregorut/videogamesales/data

-It contains a list of video games with sales greater than 100,000 copies during 1983-2016, 2017 and 2020 (However, years 2017 and 2020 are dropped since the data during these years seem incomplete).
+It contains a list of video games with sales greater than 100,000 copies during 1983-2016, 2017 and 2020 (However, years 2017 and 2020 are dropped since the data during these years seem to be incomplete).
 There are 16323 rows and 11 columns
 - Rank - ranking of overall sales
 - Name - the games name
 - Platform - platform of the games release (i.e. PC,PS4, etc.)